Pre-submission Requirements

 Disquisition Approval Page

-After your final examination, and after your major advisor and supervisory committee have approved the content of the disquisition, you must submit the Copy 1 version of the Disquisition Approval form to the Graduate School.
-This form includes original signatures from your committee members and the chairperson of your department.
-This form, Copy 1, will not be included in the disquisition.
+After your final examination, and after your major advisor and supervisory committee have approved the content of the disquisition, submit the Copy 1 version of the Disquisition Approval form to the Graduate School.
+This version of our form includes original signatures from your committee members and the chairperson of your department, and therefore should not be included in your disquisition.

 Submission Deadlines

 Roughly one month before the end of a semester, there is a deadline for the initial submission of disquisitions to the Graduate School.
 Documents submitted before the initial submission deadline are prioritized for reviews over post-deadline submissions until the end of the semester.
-If you do not meet the initial submission deadline for a particular semester, the Graduate School cannot guarantee that your disquisition will be reviewed in time to graduate that semester, and your graduation could be delayed.
+If you do not meet the initial submission deadline for a particular semester, the Graduate School does not guarantee that your disquisition will be reviewed in that semester, and your graduation will likely be delayed.

 Once you've begun the review process, you must submit your final revisions by 11:59 p.m. on the last day of the semester for your degree to post in that term.
 Degrees are posted three times per academic year, in December, May, and August, at the end of the semester.